IBMResearch/jlocke/README.md

 ## Developer guide

-:sunglasses: If you want to help please check [this](https://github.com/QISKit/qiskit-sdk-js/blob/master/CONTRIBUTING.md).
+:sunglasses: If you want to help please check [this file](.github/CONTRIBUTING.md).